Mistakes in film translations – the origins of funny titles of cinema and TV productions (in Poland)Przemysław Kołodziej

 Previously, translators could only use soundtrack in the form of a recording, along with a printed dialogue list in the original language version.
 Eminent Polish translator and expert on Monty Python productions, Tomasz Beksiński, described his routine as such:

 Mistakes in translation may also result from tight deadlines and time pressure.
-Translation requires a lot of thinking – the more creative or complicated content that requires localization is, the more time has to be spent on it.
+Translation requires a lot of thinking – the more creative or complicated content that requires localisation is, the more time has to be spent on it.

-Translating a fairy tale for children is a completely different challenge than translating a documentary about space conquest, choke full of specialised terminology.
+Translating a fairy tale for children is a completely different challenge than translating a documentary about space conquest, choke-full of specialised terminology.

 Funny title translations – where do they come from?

-Typical problems arise from misunderstanding or unfamiliarity with context/plot, which can result in mistakes similar to the ones in dialogues: The Order (2001) with Jean-Claude Van Damme, about the main character’s struggle against a faction of the titular order, initially was given the title Rozkaz – “a command”.
+Typical problems arise from misunderstanding or unfamiliarity with the context/plot, which can result in mistakes similar to the ones in dialogues: The Order (2001) with Jean-Claude Van Damme, about the main character’s struggle against a faction of the titular order, initially was given the title Rozkaz – “a command”.

 The Last Action Hero was rendered into Polish as Bohater ostatniej akcji, shifting the meaning towards “the hero of a recent (combat) action”, and completely missing the point of a satirical film that mocks every convention of the action genre.
 Once again context is essential.